Best cooling fans of 2021 | CNN Underscored

 - Smart plug: Can the fan work with a smart plug?

-Design and Features
+Design and features

 - Footprint: Does the fan have an upright, vertical build?